What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 GateHouse Media is a newspaper company based in Fairport, N.Y., that owns hundreds of small papers across the country.

 GateHouse owns 91 dailies and hundreds of weeklies and shoppers, many of them in Massachusetts, Illinois and New York.
 It was formed in 2005 by Fortress Investment Group out of the former Liberty Group Publishing.
+In 2014, its parent company, New Media Investment Group, bought the Providence Journal in Rhode Island for $46 million.

 The company bought more than a hundred community papers in a bid to capture local audiences and advertising, but accumulated more than $600 million in debt.
 Its financial troubles led the New York Stock Exchange to delist it in 2008.
 The company gave its top executives $1.4 million in bonuses in 2012 as it continued to flounder financially.
 The company filed for bankruptcy and worked out an agreement to restructure its debt in 2013.
 It restructured its Massachusetts weeklies and closed 10 of them later that year.